 But then, we were in for a pleasant surprise when the group came up with a unique request and a dream.
 A group of six girls wanted to become dance movement practitioners themselves and help other girls back home.
 It was a rare and a special moment to witness a group of survivors requesting training to become practitioners, and with the intention of taking others through a similar healing process and sharing the benefits of what they had experienced themselves.

 Q. How did you think of becoming a practitioner?

-All the six girls were taken through an intensive training in Therapeutic Dance and Movement and it was precious moment for me to see them get certified as Therapeutic Dance and Movement Practitioners in the month of June 2016.
+All the six girls were taken through an intensive training for trainers in Therapeutic Dance Movement Therapy and it was a precious moment for me to see them get certified as Therapeutic Dance Movement Practitioners in the month of June 2016.
 They were standing tall and confident on their day of convocation.
 They narrated their entire journey using dance and storytelling in front of more the fifty people including the superintendent, delegates from the government, police officials and many more who had heard about their journey and wanted to meet them.